-Current Higher Education Policies
+Current news in Higher Education.

-This workshop will give you a chance to explore some of the current policies and headlines in Higher Education and start up conversations which would be useful to have as a rep or if you are interested in working in Higher Education.
+This workshop will give you a chance to explore some of the current policies and headlines in Higher Education.
+You will have the chance to start up conversations about how these might impact you as reps and consider possible solutions to tackle them in future.